prachisharma21/prachisharma21/README.md

 <!--
 **prachisharma21/prachisharma21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.Here are some ideas to get you started:-->
-I'm Prachi Sharma, a theoretical physicist trying to find her way to get into industry.
+My name is Prachi Sharma, a theoretical physicist trying to find her way to get into industry.

-- 👩‍🔬 Here is my professional website-
+- 👩‍🔬 Here is my professional website- https://prachisharma21.github.io/
 - 🔭 I’m currently looking for industry jobs
 - 🌱 I’m currently learning to code and understand quantum computing
 - 💬 Ask me about condensed matter physics